 Meet Angela Lee.
 A 22-year-old MMA sensation and ONE Championship's atomweight champion of the world.

-Lee was born in Vancouver before moving to Hawaii as a child.
+Lee was born in Vancouver, Canada, before moving to Hawaii as a child.
 In a family of martial artists, Lee has always stood out.
 Coming from two MMA hotbeds such as Canada and Hawaii, and with her family history, Lee always seemed destined for this sport.
-Her youth titles in pankration only solidified she would be a force to be reckoned with when the time came.
+Her youth titles in pankration only solidified the notion she would be a force to be reckoned with when the time came.

 Lee's true talents are on the canvas.
 She is a dynamic and talented submission artist.
-Lee is quick and strong in grappling exchanges, and her dexterity gives her a wealth of options when in grappling exchanges.
-She can transition easily and lock in submissions out of nowhere.
-Her ground work makes her a constant threat.
+Lee is quick and strong in grappling exchanges, and her dexterity gives her a wealth of options when engaged.
+She can transition easily and lock in submissions out of nowhere, and her ground work makes her a constant threat.